minio/minfs/README.md

 ## Test `nginx` Service

+Either of the above steps create a MinFS based volume for a Nginx container.
 Verify if your nginx container is running properly and serving content.

 ```sh
 curl localhost